NathanKr/simple-github-actions-ci-cd-pipline/README.md

 <h2>Open issues</h2>
 <ul>
+<li>i am able to run simple-ci-cd.yml on github but yet i get remarks from gemini that checkout  with: path: ${{ env.NEW_WORKING_FOLDER }}  will not work. need to check this on the droplet</li>
 <li>running act i get error '| (node:67) MaxListenersExceededWarning: Possible EventEmitter memory leak detected.
 11 close listeners added to [TLSSocket].
 Use emitter.setMaxListeners() to increase limit'</li>
 </ul>